History of the Granby Massachusetts Police Department

 Granby Town Hall ( Kellogg Hall) the first “home” of the Police Station.

 Originally located in the front corner of the building, first floor, just to the right of the chimney.

 Later moved to the basement where the entrance was in the rear of the building.

 In 1980, Chief Kirchhof noted that there was a large turnover in personnel, “within the past few years”.
 Carol Dent was hired to replace Cathy Camp, who retired for her positon as secretary/dispatcher, and several Auxiliary officers were promoted to the part-time force.

 In 1981, the Police Department took over the responsibility of answering the Fire Department emergency phone.
 Chief Kirchhof stresses in his Annual Report that the basement of the Town Hall, home of the Police Station, is inadequate for the Police Department.
 He also mentions that officers are often on patrol by themselves.

 Turnover in personnel continued to be a problem with the Department.
 Six officers left in 1982.
+In August of 1982 Nathan Swistak was hired as a Full-time Dispatcher and Part-Time Patrolman.
 The Chief again notes the inadequate facility and the lack of manpower as conditions that the Department must operate in.

 In 1984, an additional officer was added to the Police Department.
 Ptl.
 Roger Tucker and Ptl.
 Wilfred Merullo attended the Police Academy, run by the State Police, which was thirteen weeks long.